kallimachos/sphinxmark/doc/index.rst

    .. watermark:: Mitaka  # this would work on that page only

-Sphinxmark should accept image file or text.
+sphinxmark should accept image file or text.

 To-do